 - There is also a magnificent crater lake, which is the only crater lake in this country in Asia and is indeed a marvel of geology.

 - Jeju Island formed entirely from volcanic eruptions approximately 2 million years ago, during the time period extending from the Tertiary Period to the beginning of the Quaternary Period.

 - It consists chiefly of basalt and lava.
 The eruptions took place in the Cenozoic era.

 Jeju Island Physical Description

 Because this forest remained pristine for so long, it has a unique ecology.
-In fact, the forest remains the main source of fresh groundwater making it the main water source for approximately half million people of the island.
+In fact, the forest remains the main source of fresh groundwater making it the main water source for the roughly half million people on the island.

 Rainwater penetrates directly into the aquifer through the cracks of the lava beneath the forest.